 Camp Activities For Teens

-Apart from the games, teenage kids can also indulge in some entertainment and relaxation during the break hour and enjoy each other’s company.
+Apart from the games and stargazing, teenage kids can also indulge in some entertainment and relaxation during the break hour and enjoy each other’s company.
 Some innovative activities to spend a great time together are:

 One thing that all kids love while on a sandy beach holiday is to make sand castles.
-But what if you are in a jungle?
+But what if you are in a jungle living in a humble tent?
 Well, you can also make twig castles with the dry branches and leaves and enjoy your creations.

 To make the twig castle properly, instead of buckets and panes, you will need some strong glue, tape, and scissors.
 You can also take the help of the camp leader or supervisor for some inspiration.